dalibo/pgtoolkit/CONTRIBUTING.md

 Then, follow the next steps:

-- Update version in `rpm/python-pgtoolkit.spec` file, commit the changes
 - Create an annotated (and optionally signed) tag
   `git tag -a [-s] -m "pgtoolkit <version>" <version>`
 - Push the new tag